 We have answers to the above questions, but.
 But it’s probably better not to put them in writing during the liberation phase of the war.
 DO NO HARM is the first rule in journalism, at least on the Ukraine side, and that’s as it should be.

-Maybe Avril can ask Tiger Team to dig up all their archived convos since, er, February 2014 and make them available to the same western jornos who filed stories at the time about pro-Russian grassroots separatist movements in Donbas.
+Maybe Avril can ask Tiger Team to dig up all their archived convos since, er, February 2014 and make them available to the same western jornos who told the world fairytales at the time about pro-Russian grassroots separatist movements in Donbas.